wri/aqueduct30_data_download/metadata.md

 1. Site specific data by using the location analyzer in the Water Risk Atlas online tool.
 (Coming soon)
 These files contain a few extra columns explained [here](https://github.com/wri/aqueduct30_data_download/blob/master/metadata.md#extra-columns-for-location-analyzer)

-New to GIS data or need help opening the files, see the "how to open" [section](https://github.com/wri/aqueduct30_data_download/blob/master/metadata.md#how-to-use).
+New to GIS data or need help opening the files?
+See the "how to open" [section](https://github.com/wri/aqueduct30_data_download/blob/master/metadata.md#how-to-use).

 # Datasets